smaakage85/shit/README.md

 ## `shit commit` to the Rescue

-Now for the dope shit.
 Let me introduce you to your savior: `shit commit`.

-With `shit commit` you will never have to type all of that shit again.
+With `shit commit` you will never have to type any of that shit again.
 Let `shit commit` deal with it.

-`shit commit` is a convenient bash function, that does (*) in one go:
+`shit commit` consists of a convenient bash function, that does (*) in one go:

 ```bash
 # shit commit